maidsafe/rfcs/text/0037-disjoint-groups/0037-disjoint-groups.md

 ## Detailed design

 The definition of a close group is modified so that at each point in time, the name space is partitioned into disjoint groups.
 Each group is defined by a _name prefix_, i.e. a sequence of between 0 and `XOR_NAME_BITS` (currently 256) bits, similar to how IP subnets correspond to IP address prefixes.
 The group `(p)` consists of all nodes whose name begins with the prefix `p`, and is responsible for all data items whose name begins with `p`.
 The group thus manages the part of the name space given by the interval `[p00...00, p11...11]`.
+The routing table needs to keep track of not only which peers a node is connected to, but also how they are grouped.

 When the network is bootstrapped, there is only one group, with the empty prefix `()`, responsible for the whole name space.